Coordinated construction programme

 Starting at Melling Substation, heading south to Connolly Street and Melling Link |

-WELL Wellington Electricity Lines Limited (Greater Wellington) |
+Wellington Electricity Lines Limited (Greater Wellington) |

-Expect traffic management and restricted access to the riverbank and shared path areas |
+Expect traffic management and restricted access to the riverbank and shared path areas. |

 From November / December 2025 |